A Note From A Reader

-One of the biggest triggers happens to be sleep apnea (4).
+One of the biggest triggers happens to be sleep apnea fatigue (Read: Sleep apnea, how to test and treat for sweet dreams).
 Many assume that apnea is strictly for older men with big bellies, but it can apply to women as well.

-Key Insight: There are so many women, of any and all sizes, who have to deal with sleep apnea (and have to bear the consequences of not treating it).
+Key Insight: There are so many women, of any and all sizes, who have to deal with sleep apnea (and have to bear the consequences of not treating sleep apnea fatigue).

 - High blood pressure

 - Bad cholesterol

 - Heart disease

 Key Insight: Your body might be creating a state of cortisol resistance to keep your blood sugar from rising even further.
 In this way, your body is actively trying to protect itself.

 In these cases, we think more in terms of reversal.
 Enjoying healthy and effective weight loss can get your cortisol levels back to where they belong.